 METHOD ONE

-Step 1:
+STEP 1:

 Lay out the yard of Pellon onto the fabric.
-Trim the fabric to the size of the Pellon.
+Trim the fabric close to the size of the Pellon.

-Step 2:
+STEP 2:

 Place the rough, adhesive side of the Pellon facing up, and align the wrong side of the fabric facing down, touching the Pellon.
 Follow the Pellon directions for ironing and fusing together.
 Make sure to iron out any bubbles and ensure the entire fabric is fused to the stabilizer.

-Step 3:
+STEP 3:

 Trim any excess material.

-Options for finishing edges for Method One:
+Options for finishing edges for DIY Flatlay Styling Mat Method One:

-Option 1:
+OPTION 1:

 Simplest and easiest, if raw edges don’t bother you, then you’re finished!

-Option 2:
+OPTION 2:

 For NO-SEW, add Fray Check around the edges to prevent any fraying.

-Option 3:
+OPTION 3:

 For NO-SEW, use pinking sheers to cut the edges to reduce fraying.

-Option 4:
+OPTION 4:

 Finish the edges with a serger – this is what I do.
 Though I realize most people do not have this specialized sewing machine, I love it to finish raw edges.

-Step 1:
+STEP 1:

 Lay out the yard of Pellon onto the fabric.
 Trim the fabric to the size of the Pellon plus 1 additional inch on each side.

-Step 2:
+STEP 2:

 Place the rough, adhesive side of the Pellon facing up, and center the wrong side of the fabric facing down, touching the Pellon.
 Follow the Pellon directions for ironing and fusing together.
 Make sure to iron out any bubbles and ensure the entire fabric is fused to the stabilizer.

-Options for finishing edges for Method Two:
+Options for finishing edges for DIY Flatlay Styling Mat Method Two:

-Option 1:
+OPTION 1:

 Fold over the excess material on each edge and topstitch with a regular sewing machine.

-Option 2:
+OPTION 2:

 For NO-SEW, use E-6000 to glue the edges in place and secure with clips while drying.
 Alternatively, a hot glue gun would work, as well.

-Option 3:
+OPTION 3:

 For NO-SEW, use Stitch Witchery to iron the edges in place.